Use email securely.

-Freelance journalists use email regularly to communicate with editors, colleagues and sources, as well as family and friends.
+Freelance journalists frequently use email to communicate with editors, colleagues and sources, as well as family and friends.

 Best practice: email

-- Review what information is in your emails.
-You may have information that, if stolen, could be used to impersonate your identity, including bank details, passport and visa information as well as CVs and covering letters.
-Think also about any personal information included in emails, including photos and documents.
+- Review the information in your emails.
+There may be information that, if stolen, could be used to impersonate your identity, including bank details, passport and visa information, as well as CVs and cover letters.
+Think about any personal information included in emails, including photos and documents.
 Is there anything that could be used to damage you and your credibility?

 - Create a strong and long password for your accounts or consider using a password manager.
-See our section on passwords for advice on how to do this.
+See our section on passwords.

-- You should always log out of your email account even when you are using your own computer.
+- You should always log out of your email account, even when using your own computer.

 - Some browsers will give you the option to stay logged into your email account.
-This is convenient, but not secure.
-Remember to uncheck this option when you are logging in.
-This is especially important if you are using a shared computer.
+This is convenient, but not secure – so uncheck this option when logging in, especially important if using a shared computer.

 - Be wary of phishing and spear phishing attacks.
-See our guide on how to protect yourself against these.
+See our guide on how to protect yourself.

 - Consider encrypting your email communications.
 See our guide on how to do this.

-You should add an extra layer of protection to your account by using two-step verification.
-This will make it more difficult for hackers to access your accounts.
-There are different types of two-step verification and they have different levels of security.
-Journalists should research which method is most secure for them.
-Freelancers should also review how to use two-step verification when travelling.
+Add an extra layer of protection to your account using two-step verification, making it more difficult for hackers to access your accounts.
+There are various types of two-step verification with different levels of security.
+Journalists should research which method is most secure for them and review how to use two-step verification when travelling.

-If you suspect that you could be a target of a state-sponsored attack then you should use a security key, such as the Yubikey, as your two-step verification.
-It is currently the most secure way to secure your accounts.
+If you suspect that you could be a target of a state-sponsored attack, then you should use a security key, such as the Yubikey, as your two-step verification.

-If you are concerned about account security and you have previously been targeted by an adversary, such as a government, you may want to sign up for Google’s Advanced Protection Programme.
+If you are concerned about account security and you have previously been targeted by an adversary, you may want to sign up for Google’s Advanced Protection Programme.